How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 If you do not have access to SEMrush, here are some resources to help you create personas without paying anything:

-• Ask you sales team what your customers are like!
+• Ask your sales team what your customers are like!

-• Look at market research reports and use free market research tool to know about your audience and industry.
+• Look at market research reports and use the free market research tools to learn about your audience and industry.
 You can use:

 • Statista.
 You can get a lot of data even with a free account.